Defining $\mathbb{Z}$ in $\mathbb{Q}$: Abstract

 \section{Abstract}

 We show that ${\mathbb Z}$ is definable in ${\mathbb Q}$ by a universal first-order formula in the language of rings.
 We also present an $\forall\exists$-formula for ${\mathbb Z}$ in ${\mathbb Q}$ with just one universal quantifier.
-We exhibit new diophantine subsets of ${\mathbb Q}$ like the set of non-squares or the complement of the image of the norm map under a quadratic extension.
-Finally, we show that there is no existential formula for ${\mathbb Z}$ in ${\mathbb Q}$, provided one assumes a strong variant of the Bombieri-Lang Conjecture for varieties over ${\mathbb Q}$ with many ${\mathbb Q}$-rational points. \footnotemark
+We exhibit new diophantine subsets of ${\mathbb Q}$ like the complement of the image of the norm map under a quadratic extension, and we give an elementary proof for the fact that the set of non-squares is diophantine.
+Finally, we show that there is no existential formula for ${\mathbb Z}$ in ${\mathbb Q}$, provided one assumes a strong variant of the Bombieri-Lang Conjecture for varieties over ${\mathbb Q}$ with many ${\mathbb Q}$-rational points.\footnote{ 2000 {\em Mathematics Subject Classification.} Primary 11U05; Secondary 11R52, 11G35, 11U09. {\em Key words and phrases.} Hilbert's Tenth Problem, diophantine set, undecidability, definability, quaternion algebra, Bombieri-Lang Conjecture.
+The research on this paper started while the author enjoyed the hospitality of the Max-Planck-Institut Bonn.}